Blog icon Blog / Guides /

 What is On-Premise ERP?

 On-Premise ERP refers to enterprise systems installed and operated on servers located within the organization’s facilities.
-The company is responsible for all technical aspects—setup, infrastructure, maintenance, updates, and data security.
+The company is responsible for all technical aspects—setup, premises, technological infrastructure, maintenance, updates, and data security.

 On-Premise ERP remains common in industries where data sensitivity, complex integrations, or regulatory obligations require in-house hosting.